OpenCDI/cdi-docker-archilinux/README.md

 # ABOUT

 Containerized Desktop Infrastructure (CDI) is an extremly light-weight desktop virtualization mechanisms.
-Make your VDI more fast, compact ant suitable to more smaller systems.
+Make your VDI more fast, compact and suitable to more smaller systems.

-You can also make containerized desktop environment, which is more tolerant to security violation.
+You can also make containerized desktop environment, which is more tolerant to security violation than orginal Linux desktop.

 # Dockerfiles